 External mode — Connect your Simulink model to your generated code running on the target processor and FPGA.
 The model becomes an interface to the real-time application.
 By changing parameters in the Simulink model, you also change parameters in the real-time application.
 In designs that use the generated software interface model, you can control AXI-Lite inputs to the FPGA user logic.
 With the Video Capture (software interface) block, you can change the camera data source, and whether the FPGA user logic is enabled.

 Full deployment — Run your generated code on standalone hardware, without a connection to Simulink.

 In your model, set the simulation stop time to

-run the simulation until you explicitly pause or stop the model.
+to run the simulation until you explicitly pause or stop the

 If your model includes the Video Viewer block, to avoid buffering errors, reduce the duration of the external mode trigger.
 In the Code menu, select External Mode Control Panel.
 Click Signal & Triggering, then in the Trigger options section, set Duration to 1.